 Dean Potter’s Net Worth

 Coming to Dean’s finances at the time of his death, he reportedly made most of his money through sponsorships, partnerships with various brands, media appearances, and filmmaking.
-There were some major brands supporting his endeavors at every step, given his success not just within the climbing industry but also across the sporting world and the mainstream media in general.
+There were major brands supporting his endeavors at every step, given his success not just within the climbing industry but also across the sporting world and the mainstream media.
 However, a few of them also dropped him along the way, including clothing brand Patagonia after his 2006 climb of Delicate Arch and Clif Bar in 2014, as they no longer felt comfortable being affiliated with the risky sports of BASE jumping and free soloing.

 Read More: Jen Rapp: Where is Dean Potter’s Ex-Partner and Girlfriend Now?